 - A HMD and a controller DeviceService to route device tracking data and user input to Wave apps.

-The following sub-sections will introduce you to install these necessary APKs on your phone.
+The following sections will show you how to install the necessary APKs on your phone.

 Install Wave VR Server APK¶

 Wave VR Server is the central server of Wave runtime.
-The major functions of Wave VR Server include:
+Its major functions are:

 - Establish the connection between the Wave app and device service to obtain user input and tracking data.

-- Send the notification events to the Wave app to indicate the state change of Wave devices.
+- Send notification events to the Wave app to indicate the state change of Wave devices.

 - Manage the lifecycle of the Wave app and device service.

-You just need to connect your phone to PC and use Android adb to install wavevr_server.apk to your phone.
+Connect your phone to your computer and use Android adb to install wvr_server.apk on your phone.

-- Wave VR Server(wavevr_server.apk) MUST be installed prior to other Wave device services and apps.
+- Wave VR Server(wvr_server.apk) must be installed first before installing other Wave device services and apps.

 Install Wave DeviceService APK¶

-DeviceService is the device driver which routes the tracking data and user input from Wave device to Wave app.
-One question is: What “device” service shall I install?
-It depends on what Wave device you are using.
+DeviceService is the device driver which routes the tracking data and user input from a Wave device to the Wave app.
+But, what “device” service should I install?
+It depends on the Wave device you are using.

-- If you are using Wave Dev Kit, the corresponding device service of HMD and controller should be already pre-installed in system.
+- If you are using Wave Dev Kit, the corresponding HMD and controller device service should be already be pre-installed in the system.
 You can skip this step.

-- If you are using phone, Wave SDK provides two tools, mobile HMD and controller emulator, for your practice and development.
-See the detailed steps below.
+- If you are using a phone, Wave SDK provides two tools, mobile HMD and controller emulator, for practice and development.
+See below for more details.

-Mobile HMD device service is the simple HMD driver for phone.
-It gets the sensor data from SensorManager of Android framework and calculate the current orientation of your head.
+Mobile HMD device service is the simple HMD driver for phones.
+It retrieves the sensor data from SensorManager of the Android framework and calculates the current head orientation.

-Controller emulator is a simple tool which uses second phone(Remote) as controller which communicates with the first phone(Host) as HMD via Bluetooth connection.
-If you would like to use controller emulator, you need to prepare the second phone first.
+Controller emulator is a simple tool that uses a second phone(Remote) as a controller that communicates with the first phone(Host) as the HMD via a Bluetooth connection.
+To use the controller emulator, you need to prepare the second phone first.

-Go to Settings > Bluetooth to turn on Bluetooth of both phones and pair them each other.
+On both phone, go to Settings > Bluetooth to turn on Bluetooth and pair them to each other.

 - On the HMD phone, tap the controller phone’s name on the list of Bluetooth devices.

-- Confirm the pairing dialog on both phones and then leave Android Settings.
+- Confirm the pairing on both phones and then leave Android settings.

-Install the host side APK into your first phone, which you already have installed Wave VR server and HMD device service, and then launch it from the app list.// HMD phone adb install SDK/tools/wvr_controller_emu_host.apk
+Install the host side APK on the first phone, where you have installed the Wave VR server and HMD device service, and then launch it from the app list.// HMD phone adb install SDK/tools/wvr_controller_emu_host.apk

-- Install the remote side APK into your second phone.
+- Install the remote side APK on the second phone.
 Then launch it from the app list.// Controller phone adb install SDK/tools/wvr_controller_emu_remote.apk

 On the HMD phone, there are 2 slots used to connect to the controller phone.

-On the controller phone, you can see the cotroller emulator UI contains the following components:
+On the controller phone, you will see the cotroller emulator UI contains the following:

-- Trackpad (large circle): Tapping and moving on it triggers the touched event; double-tapping triggers the pressed event.
+- Trackpad (large circle): Tapping and moving your finger on it triggers the touched event; Tapping it twice triggers the pressed event.

-- Menu button (small circle with 3 lines): Tapping it triggers the pressed event.
+- Menu button (circle with 3 lines): Tapping it triggers the pressed event.

-- System button (small circle with 2 interlocked diamonds): System button is reserved so the app cannot receive the pressed event.
+- System button (circle with 2 interlocked diamonds): System button is reserved, apps cannot receive the pressed event.